javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 </script>
 ```

+All text is inserted *as text*.

-The final HTML would be:
+So the final HTML is:

 ```html run
 *!*